 Players lose the ball because of skill not speed

 If you watch a soccer game at any level 90% of the time they lose the ball because their touch is not good enough, or they get nervous and can’t deal with the pressure.
 Very seldom is it because they were not fast enough or strong enough.
-Soccer is not something that just comes natural, at least for 99.9%.
-All the best players are always working on their touch on the ball on their own, with a friend or trainer.
+Soccer is not something that just comes natural, at least for 99%.
+The best players are always working with the ball on their own, with a friend or trainer.

 Sad news is many people think to get serious in soccer you have to get strong.
-Last year I had a parent tell me, “O my 11 year old son knows that to improve, he needs to work hard, so he is doing crossfit.”
-There is no reason an 11 year old needs to be doing crossfit.
+There is no reason an 11 year old needs to be doing crossfit in my opinion.
 Next time you watch a game, notice how and why players lose the ball.
-I bet that 90% of the time it’s because they couldn’t get a good pass off.
+Over 90% of the time it’s because they couldn’t get a good pass off.

 Getting lots of touches on the ball

 To get thousands of touches you need to work on stationary and moving footskills/dribbling drills.
 Now don’t think just because you get thousands of touches that is good enough… They need to be quality skill drills, so don’t just get hundreds of Foundations, Bells & Tick Tocks because that is the most simple drill.
 Yes, it’s good to get maybe 100 but then you need to do something different and more advanced.
 Use your imagination or buy our Online Ball Control Courses to get tons of ideas and drills.